Skip to content

 exe_list = [file for file in path.iterdir() if file.suffix == ".exe"]

-# raise error if more than one .exe file
+# raise error on .exe file

-if len(exe_list) > 1:
+if len(exe_list) != 1:

 # find parent directory

-self.root_folder: Path = path
+self.root_folder = path

-self.swat_exe_path: Path = path / exe_list[0]
+self.swat_exe_path = path / exe_list[0]

 disable_csv_print() -> None

-Disable CSV print in the 'print.prt' file.
+Disable print in the print.prt file.

-Source code in pySWATPlus/TxtinoutReader.py
+Source code in pySWATPlus/txtinoutreader.py

 def disable_csv_print(